 When do you get to choose the modules you wish to do?

 Modules choices are usually made within the first few weeks after registration.

-You will have the opportunity to select some archaeology related elective modules.
-For information on compulsory and elective modules for this course please see our website: https://www.cranfield.ac.uk/courses/taught/forensic-investigation.
+You will have the opportunity to select some archaeology-related elective modules.
+For information on compulsory and elective modules for this course, please see our Forensic Investigation MSc web page.

 How can I view the elective modules for the course I have chosen to study?

-Does each module have assignments assigned to it? and if so, how long does students get to complete each assignment?
+Does each module have assignments assigned to it?
+And, if so, how long do students get to complete each assignment?

 Each module has an assessment element to it, which might be an assignment or an exam.
-There are exceptions, but full-time students have 4 weeks to complete assignments and part-time students have 6 weeks to complete assignments.
+There are exceptions, but full-time students have four weeks to complete assignments and part-time students have six weeks to complete assignments.
 There is usually one exam date for both part-time and full-time students.

 Are there any example timetables for each MSc?
-How many hours of face-to-face teaching is there for full time students?
+How many hours of face-to-face teaching are there for full-time students?